 It can read images!

 Looking for something specific, but don’t have the right keywords to describe it?
-This is one of the more useful fun Google tricks.
+This is one of the more useful and fun Google tricks.
 You can “reverse image search” at images.google.com by clicking the camera icon, uploading an image, and then getting results of pictures that look similar.
-(Make sure you’re okay with your photos floating around the web first.)
+(Make sure you’re OK with your photos floating around the web first.)